phoenixframework/phoenix/C_routing.md

 ### Routing

-The Phoenix router is the main hub of your application.
+The router is the main hub of any Phoenix application.
 It matches HTTP requests to controller actions, wires up realtime channel handlers, and defines a series of pipeline transformations for scoping middleware to sets of routes.

 The router file that Phoenix generates, `web/router.ex`, will look something like this one.